 "The color of infinity inside an empty glass/I'm squinting my eye and turning off and on and on and off the light/It's for this experimental film..."

-Also parodied by Calvin And Hobbes.
-Calvin tries to be avant-garde by signing a snowy landscape, going into a spiel similar to the Non Sequitur example above.
+- In the 10 January 1993 Sunday strip, Calvin tries to be avant-garde by signing a snowy landscape without having built any snowmen, arguing that art is dead.
 He tells Hobbes he can have it for a million dollars.
-Hobbes' response?

 Calvin: People always make the mistake of thinking art is created for them.
 But really, art is a private language for sophisticates to congratulate themselves on their superiority to the rest of the world.
 As my artist's statement explains, my work is utterly incomprehensible and is therefore full of deep significance.